roomylot60/Obsidian/Obsidian/Paper/Attention Is All You Need.md

 ## 1. Introduction

 RNN, LSTM, Gated RNN in sequence modeling
-Hidden states to align teh positions of the input and output sequences made of input of present time step and previous hidden state
+Hidden states to align the positions of the input and output sequences made of input of present time step and previous hidden state
 Efficiency loss : Difficulty of Parallelization caused by inherently sequential nature [Factorization trick](https://arxiv.org/abs/1703.10722) and [Conditional computation](https://arxiv.org/abs/1701.06538) Attention machanisms just used in conjunction with a RNN in spite of their usability in modeling of dependencies without regard to their distance in the input or ouput sequences